vtu81/NaiveVQA/README.md

 ### Acknowledgement

-The current version of codes are mostly borrowed from repository [pytorch-vqa](https://github.com/Cyanogenoid/pytorch-vqa).
+The current version of codes are translated from `pytorch` branch, where most codes are borrowed from repository [pytorch-vqa](https://github.com/Cyanogenoid/pytorch-vqa).